gallais/generic-syntax/doc/jfp19/letter.md

 * Hatcliff and Danvy's ``A generic account of continuation-passing styles''

-While reformulating the reference to our previous work that was done in 3rd person (due to ICFP double blind constraints) we expandend on the CPS translation.
+While reformulating the reference to our previous work that was done in 3rd person (due to ICFP double blind constraints) we expanded on the CPS translation.
 The hope is that readers will get a clearer sense of whether they want to look into it.